jcjordyn130/blog/content/about.md

 meta: "false" #Do not display tags or categories
 ---

-I am jcjordyn120 and this is my blog.
+I'm jcjordyn120 and this is my blog.
-I am a computer enthusiast and like to code in golang and python 3.
+I'm a computer enthusiast and like to code in golang and python 3.

 ### Server details
 This server used to be hosted on a raspberry pi 3 with an external usb HDD.